 Since there are literally hundreds of sites like Fiverr out there, I wont go through them all on here, but stick to those i have experience with, which is the most trafficked of them.

-Nevertheless SEOClerks is another decent Fiverr alternative, as the name suggests its mostly aimed at people looking to have SEO work done, you can purchase backlinks, social network followers, linkwheels and pyramids and what not.
+SEOClerks is without a boubt the best Fiverr alternative, as the name suggests its mostly aimed at people looking to have SEO work done, you can purchase backlinks, social network followers, linkwheels and pyramids and what not.

 Be warned though, that when you buy SEO gigs, it might do you more harm than good, so be extremely nitpicky with those and if it sounds too good to be true, well..